sofia-calgaro/l60-visualization/out/pkl-files/par-vs-time/README.md

 - spms: calibrated energy in PE
 - ch000: maximum of waveform (from dsp/wf_max) - for HWpulser+FCtrigger events

-Values are shown for the whole run #25.
+Values are shown for run #25.